 How to write effective meta descriptions

 - If you are using wordpress and the All-In-One SEO, just scroll down below your post BEFORE you publish and write the description.
 The field is blank until you publish.
 You can edit this after publishing but if Google chooses your snippet for you, it may not change on the search page.
+I can edit my snippet from my main list of posts in the dashboard.

 - Include clearly tagged facts in the description: This does not have to be in sentence format.
 If you are selling something, you can include the price, manufacturer, or any details relevant to the searcher.
 Use an “active” voice and action oriented language for call-to-action copy.
 “Find out More”, “Learn more now” “Today Only”.

 - It should match the content!
 Do not write descriptions that trick visitors into clicking, which encourages bounce rate.
 Also, if you have more than one page with the same type of information use a different description for each page, making them unique from each other.
-Make is specific and relevant.
+Make sure that it is specific and relevant.

 - Do not include double quotation marks or any non-alphanumeric characters in your description.
 Google may think that the start of the quote is actually the end of the tag and cut it off right there!
 There are HTML entities (special characters) that can be used, but it is simpler to just not do it.